arbor-sim/arbor/doc/internals/export.rst

 =================

 The Arbor libraries are compiled with `hidden visibility <https://gcc.gnu.org/wiki/Visibility>`_ by default which strips a compiled library of all symbols not explicitly marked as visible.
+Note that the term *visibility* here refers to the symbol visibility exposed to the linker and not to language *access* specifier such as public/private.
 Arbor provides a couple of macros to make functions and classes visible which are defined in the header file ``export.hpp`` in each library's include directory, i.e. ``include/arbor/export.hpp``.
 These header files are generated at configure time based on the build variant, compiler and platform.

 By default, hidden/visible symbols will affect **shared** libraries directly.
 Since the linker is responsible for making symbols hidden, the visibility settings are not applied to **static**